-(6B2) The party caucus for each voting precinct shall elect a voting precinct chair, vice chair, secretary, and treasurer; and the number of delegates to the county and state conventions that the voting precinct has qualified to elect, plus an equal or lesser number of alternate delegates.
+(6B2) The party caucus for each voting precinct shall elect a voting precinct chair, vice chair, secretary, and treasurer; and the number of delegates to the county and state conventions that the voting precinct has qualified to elect, plus alternate delegates up to twice the number of delegates.
 Each voting precinct caucus may elect one delegate to the county convention and the state convention for each definite number, determined for each convention by the county executive officers, of votes cast at the last November election within the voting precinct for all the party's candidates for the offices of governor and lieutenant governor; attorney general, state auditor, and state treasurer, excluding the vote for any candidate who had no opposition.

 (6B3) Balloting shall continue for at least one-half hour after the time the party caucus opens for business.
 The newly elected precinct officers assume their duties at the end of the caucus.
 They shall certify and deliver the results of the election for delegates and voting precinct officers to the county party chair.
 The county chair and secretary shall deliver the results to the state party chair.
 The county chair and secretary shall prepare a complete register of all the names of the persons elected as delegates to the county nominating convention in the voting precincts; and make the register available for inspection by any county central committee member at reasonable times.